ucsb-cs48/ucsb-cs48.github.io/_javatopics/spring_boot_database_migrations.md

 mvn -N io.takari:maven:0.7.7:wrapper
 ```

-Then add the wrapper downloader files to your repo (they must be part of the source code that is updated to Heroku so the wrapper can be installed and the commands can be properly run):
+Then add the wrapper downloader files to your repo (they must be part of the source code that is deployed to Heroku so the wrapper can be installed and the commands can be properly run):
 ```
 git add mvnw .mvn
 ```